 "They tell him to piss off."

 Dumbledore was still laughing when Sherlock came back, a familiar-looking little boy in tow.

 While Albus and Mr. Holmes had their intellectual/verbal sparring match, Minerva privately worried about the sort of influence Mr. Holmes had on poor Harry.
 James and Lily had been bright, but no where near like Sherlock Holmes.
 What if the man cowed Harry's fledgling intellect by his sheer brilliance?

 When she saw Harry standing uncertainly at the door, kneading his shirt between his hands and looking warily about, her worst fears appeared to have been justified.

 Then Dr. Watson walked straight to Harry, arms swinging like a marching solider.
-Harry's face lit up and relaxed as John drew near and wrap an arm around him.
-As Mr. Holmes reclaimed his seat, Dr. Watson pushed the unoccupied chair right next the sitting room door closer to the circle of people, directed Harry to sit in it, and stood to Harry's right, left arm loosely draped across the boy's narrow shoulders.
+Harry's face lit up and relaxed as John drew near and wrapped an arm around him.
+As Mr. Holmes reclaimed his seat, Dr. Watson pushed the unoccupied chair right next to the sitting room door closer to the circle of people, directed Harry to sit in it, and stood to Harry's right, left arm loosely draped across the boy's narrow shoulders.